Keyboard shortcuts

 • No matching TXT record → AcmeError::IncorrectResponse

-The inner function validate_with_resolver(domain, key_auth, resolver) accepts a custom resolver for testability.
+The inner function validate_with_resolver(domain, key_auth, resolver_addr, validate_dnssec, dot_server_name) accepts explicit resolver settings for testability.
 Unit tests provide a local UDP stub DNS server.

 tls-alpn-01 validator (src/validation/tls_alpn01.rs)